casbitton/Resume/index.md

 In this role I worked directly with Peregrine Corporation staff, departmental teams and external clients to support technology-based solutions.
 This role allows the business to flourish further by satisfying its business needs and challenges.

 I was responsible for the support of software, server and desktop infrastructure, within time frames and services levels.
 Support is provided to both local and remote staff.
 This support is provided over the phone, in person and ad hoc on-site visits when required.
-I have participated within a 24/7 Operations environment.
+I participated within a 24/7 Operations environment.

 ITIL heavily influences this environment.
 All IT activities are recorded and updated in the service management system (JIRA), in a timely and accurate manner.
 Issues are often proactively raised to ensure incidents are managed and effectively on behalf of end users.

 The core components of this role that I excel in are:

-- A commitment to vendor study
 - Designing and maintaining technical documentation
 - Exposure to a large variety of software
-- Flexibility towards both work and the role
 - Level 2 and 3 support
 - On-call and after-hours support
 - Physical Desktop and Network Support and Deployment
 - Strong Communication skills
-- Strong troubleshooting and problem-solving skills, with an exceptional customer focus

 As a member of the technical support team I have demonstrated commercial experience in the following technologies:

 - Activate directory: Knowledge of Group Policy, Organisational Units, Objects
 - AirWatch
 - Atlassian Software: Jira, Confluence, Trello, SourceTree
-- AV Support (Sophos)
+- AV Support
 - Cisco Jabber
 - Cisco Unified Communications Manager
 - Mac OS and iOS Support
 - Microsoft Azure
 - Microsoft Exchange 2013 - Hybrid, Outlook 365
-- Windows Server 2008 R2, 2012, 2016
+- Microsoft System Center Configuration Manager (SCCM)
 - Network Administration
 - Office 365
 - PowerShell
-- SCCM - Software Distribution and Configuration Management
 - Storage, Cloud Services, Backup and Replication technologies (CommVault)
 - Supporting a large Windows 10 roll-out, 350+ devices
 - Supporting a large Windows XP deployment, 500+ devices
 - Windows Desktop administration (Windows XP, 7, 10)
+- Windows Server 2008 R2, 2012, 2016

 ---